I had a chance to spend a few days with Reed and check on his swing. We made a minor adjustment to his backswing.

 Mostly because, when it comes to the golf swing, I am a perfectionist.
 Also because that when you fine-tune a golf swing, you are building a swing for a lifetime.
-The building process (and maintenance process) is an important part of the endeavor.
+The building process (and maintenance process) is an essential part of the endeavor.

-The fist thing – reduce rotations.
+The first thing – reduce rotations.